Podiatry Clipper Choice

 The primary feature that differentiates Podiatry clippers is the hinge style.
-It’s important to know why you may like one style over the other, just as it is important to know when to use a particular style over another.
+It’s important to know why, and when to use a particular style over another.

-Double Action Podiatry clippers provide additional leverage to cut through thick nails.
-They can be sturdier and are generally a premium style of clipper, meaning you may have to budget slightly more to invest in this quality style of clipper.
+Double Action Podiatry clippers (clipper on the right in the image) provide additional leverage to cut through thick nails.
+They can be sturdier and are generally a expensive style of clipper, meaning you may have to budget slightly more to invest in this quality style of clipper.
 The additional hinge means a bit more care is required to maintain and care for your instruments; however this isn’t too much of a burden if you’re disciplined to lubricate your instruments regularly.

-Single action Podiatry clippers can provide an economic solution for your Podiatry instrument needs, as they have less moving parts (one main hinge instead of two).
-Some clinicians advise they feel like they have more control as their hand is closer to the nipper.
+Single action Podiatry clippers can provide an economic solution for your Podiatry instrument needs, as they have less moving parts (one main hinge instead of two – see left clipper in the image above).
+Some clinicians advise they feel like they have more control as their hand is closer to the nipper, and the overall profile of the clipper is reduced.
 Others advise they do not get enough leverage as compared to the double action clipper, for the same reason.

 Podiatry clipper Size

 All too often Podiatrists use a particular style and type of instrument for the wrong reasons.

 - “That is what the boss gave me when I started”